-Table 2.3 describes the range of permitted uses envisioned within The Village Specific Plan.
-Permitted Land Uses are entitled uses that, once reviewed by the Development Services of any formal Director as part construction design package, do not generally require discretionary review approval and by the Planning Commission and/or City Council for their inclusion as part of the Specific Plan.
+Table 2.4 describes the range of permitted uses envisioned within The Village Specific Plan Permitted Land Uses are entitled uses that, once reviewed by the Development Services Director as part of any formal construction design package, do not generally require discretionary review and approval by the Planning Commission and/or City Council for their inclusion as part of the Specific Plan.

-Any proposed uses which are not listed in Table 2.3 may be included within The Village Specific Plan only after administrative approval by the City's Planning Manager, or if appropriate, by the Oxnard Planning Commission or City Council.
-For a more complete description of administrative review
+Any proposed uses which are not listed in Table 2.4 may be included within The Village Specific Plan only after administrative approval by the City's Planning Manager, or if appropriate, by the Oxnard Planning Commission or City Council.
+For a more complete description of administrative review.